wimbeaumont/picoproj/README.md

 https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html

-This are idependent projects or uses the projects / libs from the
+Most of the projects in this repositor depends on the repositories :

    * wimbeaumont/PeripheralDevices
    * wimbeaumont/peripheral_dev_tst

+These are not included so should be downloaded sepparatly

 The machine used to generate the pico  is  a virtual box machine , ubuntu 20